Philippine Coast Guard Salary and Ranks 2024 | Comprehensive Guide

 PCG Ranks Classification

-So, you know how the Philippine Coast Guard is organized like an organized team?
-They have a way of arranging their people in a particular order, like how players are ranked in a sports team.
+Do you know how the Philippine Coast Guard is organized like an organized team?
+They arrange their people in a particular order, like how players are ranked in a sports team.

-There are two main groups: one with officers with particular degrees from a special school and the other who finished a specific training course.
+There are two main groups: one with officers who have particular degrees from a special school and the other who have finished a specific training course.

 Commissioned Officers